DPSS ePolicy

 Major Life Activities

-Mental Impairment
+Mental Disability

 When you observe, have been notified of, or a customer self-identifies their mental disability which may include depression, difficulty with understanding, remembering, being around crowds, or dealing with emotions.
 Mental disabilities are usually defined by a combination of how a person behaves, feels, perceives, or thinks.

-Physical Impairment
+Physical Disability

 When you observe, have been notified of, or a customer self-identifies their physical disability which may include difficulty with standing, walking, seeing, or sitting for long periods of time.
 Other physical disabilities include respiratory disorders, blindness, epilepsy and sleep disorders.